russoedu/myTimer/README.md

 ## Usage

+First, install all nee packages with `npm install`.

+Then, create your timers (timers folder).

-Just run `npm start` and the app will run, alerting you in the computer and on your phone.
+Finaly, run `npm start` and the app will run, alerting you in the computer and on your phone.

 ## Example
 ### Desktop alert